Hank Green: As producer

 The Lizzie Bennet Diaries was a web series created in 2012 by Green and Bernie Su and produced by Pemberley Digital.
 It was a modern adaptation of Jane Austen's Pride and Prejudice, Green's wife's favorite book, conveyed through vlogs.
 The series stars Ashley Clements, Mary Kate Wiles, Laura Spencer, and Julia Cho.
 The channel has over 160,000 subscribers, with more than 22.5 million video views.
 Green was also one of the writers of the series.
-Green also executively produced a number of other Pemberley Digital series, including Welcome to Sanditon (2013), Emma (2014), and Frankenstein, MD (2014).
+Green also executively produced a number of other Pemberley Digital series, including Welcome to Sanditon (2013), Emma Approved (2014), and Frankenstein, MD (2014).

 In his Vlogbrothers video uploaded on December 7, 2012, Green featured Emily Graslie, a curatorial assistant at the Philip L. Wright Zoological Museum.
 In this video, she showed Green a wide variety of specimens in the lab.
 Due to her ease in front of the camera, enthusiasm, and fan comments, Graslie was offered her own YouTube channel, The Brain Scoop, as part of the Nerdfighter family.
 The series debuted in January 2013.
 The Field Museum of Natural History acquired The Brain Scoop in 2014.

 Following the success of Crash Course and SciShow, Green and his brother partnered with Mental Floss to produce and co-host a YouTube channel based on the magazine.
 Both brothers wrote for the magazine years before they were approached to help launch the YouTube channel.
 The first series, The List Show, features John presenting several interesting facts and bits of trivia related to a central topic.
 The channel has since launched two other series: Big Questions, hosted by Craig Benzine, and Misconceptions, hosted by Elliott Morgan.
 Initially, Hank was slated to host a quiz show based on his abandoned YouTube channel Truth or Fail, in which viewers would answer several questions via link annotations, jumping from video to video to find out answers and get more questions.
 Only one episode of the Quiz Show was released, though Hank has stayed on as producer on the other series, as well as occasionally guest hosting The List Show.